WillBickerstaff/sundial/README.md

 ## What you need ##
-Written in python, so you won't get far without that python 2.x pytk is need for the gui and odfpy to export the results as an odt document both can be install with pip install
+Written in python, so you won't get far without that python 2.x

+- pytk is need for the gui
+- odfpy to export the results as an odt document

+both can be install with pip install

 ## Caveats ##